 Tucked away at the foothills of the Ruahine Ranges, you won’t want to miss Pohangina Heights Gardens.
 With a uniquely high altitude and stunning views, wander through the gardens to soak up the clean mountain air, or book in to the romantic and rustic cottages for a night of relaxation and soak in the outdoor bath with views as far as Kapiti Island.
 Raumai Reserve is a fantastic picnic and swimming spot to explore.

 A side trip to Pohangina Village offers several wetlands to explore including Luttrells White Pine Gardens and Pioneer Museum, and the local village centre, County Fayre.
 Open on weekends, check out the historical wall displays and grab a hot cuppa.
 Cartwheel Creamery is another must-do in Pohangina where you will find handmade award-winning artisan cheese crafted on-site.
-Heading onwards you’ll come through to Ashhurst, a colourful town offering all your basic needs and supplies, plus a great local cafe and Inn as well as an art studio and gallery.
+Heading onwards you’ll come through to Ashhurst, a colourful town offering all your basic needs and supplies, plus a great local bakery and Inn.

 From here, you can divert off to the themed gardens at The Herb Farm & Cafe, dine at the tasty onsite cafe or book in for a spa treatment.
 Alternatively, take the chance to visit the iconic landmark that is Te Apiti – Manawatu Gorge, where you will discover native bush walks, swimming, horse trekking and much more.
 Now – onwards to your next destination of Palmerston North city, Wairarapa, Hawkes Bay or Wellington.